DBJ, more than 2 colors per row 4

 This image, rendered in Gimp with superimposed text and filled with patterns in both the text and in the background illustrates my answer to that problem.
 I have often seen illustrations of artworks for sale online using portraits with superimposed all-over patterns.

 This concept for a possible knit began with an AI-generated foursome using Midjourney My chosen image, originally 700X700, with image mode changed from RGB to greyscale, indexed to 3 colors, scaled and trimmed to 181X183selecting a random brush for superimposed pattern, 30X40 file, new, exact dimensions as portrait, white ground, 181X183, fill with pattern, layer, transparency, color white to alpha, copy and paste on portrait file, fix layer, save .png Image ready for download using img2track For use on a 930, the design is broken down into multiple tracks by the software, each to be downloaded in sequence as a new pattern.
-The same repeat, with a few pixel changes Using a different punchcard pattern repeat with a different pattern fill, the portrait becomes more hidden A video on achieving a similar effect using Arahpaint If the goal is only to change the background, there are several options for that as well.
+Placing the portrait with white color to alpha on top of the BW pattern filled ground produces a slightly different result The same repeat, with a few pixel changes Using a different punchcard pattern repeat with a different pattern fill, the portrait becomes more hidden A video on achieving a similar effect using Arahpaint If the goal is only to change the background, there are several options for that as well.

 One way to remove a background containing varied shapes, and return to an often-used of my old friend Rocco,